 Also note the descending tritone to third pattern in measure 26 which was not part of the original sheet music or piano roll of The Fives, but was a device commonly used by Hersal Thomas in his playing.
 Since this device was not used by Lofton in his other recordings it is possible that this indicates that Lofton was influenced by Hersal Thomas’s playing of The Fives.

 We know from Albert Ammons that The Fives was commonly played in the Chicago South Side area, by himself and others, but he never made a recording of it.
 Lofton’s recording of The Fives breaks into a walking bass accompaniment part way through, in a manner similar to Ammons’s Boogie Woogie Stomp and Shout for Joy.
 We should also consider the possibility that Lofton’s recording may be close to the way that Ammons played it.

-All of ‘Cripple’ Clarence Lofton’s solo recordings can be found in two volumes: Cripple Clarence Lofton Volume 1 and Cripple Clarence Lofton Volume 2.
+All of ‘Cripple’ Clarence Lofton’s solo recordings can be found in two volumes: Cripple Clarence Lofton Volume 1 and Cripple Clarence Lofton Volume 2 by Document Records.
 Both are essential, although volume 1 probably contains more of his familiar recordings.
 Lofton also recorded as accompanist, the most significant example being Sammy Brown’s The Jockey Blues made in 1927, almost 10 years before Lofton’s first solo recording.
 This track demonstrates that Lofton’s basic style was already formed by this time, even if it became more florid later on.
-The Jockey Blues can be found on Country Blues Collector’s Items 1924-1928.
+The Jockey Blues can be found on Country Blues Collector’s Items 1924-1928 by Document Records.